This article aims to show how a 'canonical' (3-speed) automatic transmission gearbox works, using interactive animations.

 It is easier to look the planetary as a "black box", and play with it.
 The animation below is exactly for that.

 You should press "Lock" or "Engine" buttons for at least two axles.
 The third one becomes the output and turns blue.
 Relative speeds show the obtained the gear ratio.

 You may connect two axles to engine, and both turn red.
 In this case, there is no reduction; output turns exactly at the same speed as the inputs.

 There are many possibilities: you can get outputs that are slower, faster and/or reversed in relation to engine RPM.

-A planetary gearset is comparable with a differential, which is also a three-axle box, and output of one axle depends on other two.
+A planetary gearset is comparable with a differential, which is also a three-axle box, and output of one axle depends on the other two.

 Actually, this feature can be leveraged to implement a CVT (continously variable transmission), using a single planetary and an eletric motor.
 The Toyota Prius hybrid car employs this approach.

 So, instead of just locking an axle or connecting it to the engine, the eletric motor is used to turn it over a wide range of RPMs, including reverse, to obtain any gear ratio in output.

 The animation below simulates such a CVT.
 You can control motor RPM in order to obtain any output RPM, including zero.